-This view seems to have a ring of truth to it, since did not Jesus say the kingdom of heaven is ‘at hand’ and ‘nigh’?
+This view seems to have a ring of truth to it, since Jesus said the kingdom of heaven is ‘at hand’ and ‘nigh’.
 What about the fulfilled prophecy in Acts 2 concerning the last days?
 Surely those couldn’t have been the final days of the universe for we have obviously survived another two millennia.

 For those ignorant of the current age of unprophesied grace, the only intelligent conclusion is that God has given up on Israel and has turned his grace towards the church.

 These teachers proclaim that the early Jewish church was taught by God through Cornelius and Paul; that he has given up his national dealings with Israel in exchange for a broader more global perspective.
 Inevitably Israel’s promises become spiritualized and the church becomes the substance of the supposed Old Testament allegory.

 Yet, this position is fraught with error, and ignores the plain reading of the scripture.

 It is a truth about God that he cannot lie (Titus 1:2, Numbers 23:19).
 There is no lie in him.
 The opposition of God, the Devil, is the father of lies (John 8:44).
 When God speaks he is able to do that which he speaks.